Roqlane/writeups/README.md

 # Writeups

 ## THM
-You can find here the different writeups for the rooms I found difficult to pawn.
+You can find here some of my writeups.